JeremyGrieshop/Spirius/README.md

 ### Deployment

 Once the package has been built, open Chrome Extensions page and click the "Load unpacked" Button to browse for the extension code.
 Select the "build" folder that was created in the "npm build" step.

+## Installation from sirius.crx

+After you download the sirius.crx from releases, simply visit chrome://extensions/ and drag the sirius.crx over to the Extensions Page, and follow the instructions.